Diluting botulinum toxin

 125 Speywood units equals 50 international units.
 I use this example because Azzalure® vials are often dispensed in 125 Speywood units, and many other brands of toxins are dispensed in 50 international units.

-For simplicity’s sake, one international unit can be roughly considered to be equal to 0.5 Speywood units.
+For simplicity’s sake, one Speywood can be roughly considered to be equal to 0.5 international unit.

 Once this equivalence has been integrated, Speywood units are even roughly converted into international units, and the logic of dilution applies in the same way.